daattali/beautiful-jekyll/_posts/2020-06-08-datascience-setup.md

 <a href="https://imgur.com/AsAkhjz"><img src="https://i.imgur.com/AsAkhjz.png" title="source: imgur.com" /></a>

 I also use ZSH instead of bash.
-ZSH is now the default shell in Mac OS, but if you are operating on an older system it may be bash.
+ZSH is now the default shell in macOS, but if you are operating on an older system it may be bash.
 Here is a good article from [stackabuse.com](https://stackabuse.com/zsh-vs-bash/) comparing the two.

 Lastly I customize ZSH with another tool called [Oh My ZSH](https://ohmyz.sh/).
 The tool allows you to extend the usefulness of ZSH by adding additional features, plugins, and themes.